 Possible Side Effects of Trastuzumab

 There are a number of things you can do to manage the side effects of trastuzumab.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects: